Can Pharmacists Be Sued for Medication Mistakes?

 Let’s say that the pharmacist works in a state that requires pharmacists to take a patient’s medical history into account when dispensing medication.

-If, for example, the pharmacy's records show that the patient is seriously allergic to a certain medication, the pharmacist would have a duty to refuse to dispense that medication to the patient.
-Instead, the pharmacist would be required to either contact the patient's physician him/herself or instruct the patient to go back and see the physician again.
-If the pharmacist fails to do either of these things and simply gives out the medication to the patient, the pharmacist could be on the hook for negligence.
+If, for example, the pharmacy’s records show that the patient is seriously allergic to a certain medication, the pharmacist would have a duty to refuse to dispense that medication to the patient.
+Instead, the pharmacist would be required to either contact the patient’s physician or instruct the patient to go back and see the physician.
+If the pharmacist fails to do either of these things and simply gives out the medication to the patient, the pharmacist could be deemed negligent.

-Alternatively, let's say this was the first time the patient visited this particular pharmacist.
-If the prescription was for a medication that has a serious and common risk of allergic reaction, the pharmacist might be required to ask the patient about his/her allergy history to try to figure out if the patient might have an adverse reaction to that medication.
+Alternatively, let’s say this was the first time the patient visited this particular pharmacist.
+If the prescription was for a medication that has a serious and common risk of allergic reaction, the pharmacist might be required to ask the patient about his/her allergy history, or access the patient's medical history, to try to figure out if the patient might have an adverse reaction to that medication.

 Failing to Screen Multiple Prescriptions

-Let's say that a patient is already taking three prescriptions from three different doctors when he shows up at the pharmacist with a fourth prescription from a fourth doctor.
-That pharmacist's state might require the pharmacist to review all four prescriptions to make sure that the patient can safely take the fourth prescription in light of the first three.
+Let’s say that a patient is already taking three prescriptions from three different doctors when he shows up at the pharmacist with a fourth prescription from a fourth doctor.
+That pharmacist’s state might require the pharmacist to consult the patient's records and review all four prescriptions to make sure that the patient can safely take the fourth prescription in light of the first three.
 In that state, a pharmacist who fails to screen multiple prescriptions can be found negligent.

 How It Works